-Confetti recognises the following as definitions of abuse and neglect as defined within Keeping Children Safe in Education:
+Confetti recognises the following as definitions of abuse and neglect as defined within Keeping ChildrenSafe in Education:

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.
+Abuse may also occur if a child sees, hears or experiences it towards others (e.g. in the case of Domestic Abuse).